L.I.V.E. to Elev8

 Elev8 will be a requirement for any new managers and supervisors and will be open for existing managers at Columbus State University.

-Employees required to complete the program will soon receive information from Carole Clerie, director of Human Resources.
+Employees required to complete the program will soon receive information from Tamara Wade, Interim Director of Human Resources.
 Existing managers interested in attending one or more of the sessions can register below or by clicking here.

 For more information, email Chelsea Powell, assistant director of Internal Leadership Programs, at email@example.com